One of the most ambitious SEO campaigns ever.

 Alright, you’re convinced.
 Here is how you’re going to get started.

+Create a list of all the things that you do on a daily, weekly, and monthly basis.
+Build your knowledge base skills by documenting the easiest things first.
 After you’ve written the first 25 – 50 knowledge base articles go back through them and update them with the best practices you learned along the way.

 “When you’re tired of saying it, people are starting to hear it.” – Jeff Weiner

+If someone asks a question covered in a KB, link them to the KB instead of answering the question directly.
 If someone asks a question that is not answered by a KB, update the KB and link it to the person asking.

 And only after you’ve built the expectations, the standards, and the framework for documentation can you hold your team accountable for embracing a culture of documentation.